RANDY "MOUCH" MCHOLLAND

 Played By Christian Stolte

-Christian Stolte stars as Randy "Mouch" McHolland, an experienced veteran who will do anything to protect his fellow firefighters and his coveted spot on the firehouse couch, on NBC's drama "Chicago Fire."
+Christian Stolte stars as Randy "Mouch" McHolland, a seasoned veteran who will do anything to protect his fellow firefighters and his coveted spot on the firehouse couch, on NBC's drama "Chicago Fire."

 Stolte was born in St. Louis during the Cuban missile crisis.
 He moved to Chicago 28 years later in search of artistic fulfillment.
-There, he studied acting under Jane Brody and began working steadily in Chicago theater in such places as Steppenwolf Theatre, the Goodman Theatre, A Red Orchid Theatre (which produced a play written by Stolte that won a Joseph Jefferson citation for Best New Work), Piven Theatre, Famous Door and Profiles Theatre.
+He studied acting under Jane Brody and began working steadily in Chicago theater in such places as Steppenwolf Theatre, the Goodman Theatre, A Red Orchid Theatre (which produced a play written by Stolte, which won a Joseph Jefferson citation for Best New Work), Piven Theatre, Famous Door and Profiles Theatre.

-His first big screen role was in "The Public Eye," starring Joe Pesci, a film released on Stolte's 30th birthday.
-He has worked regularly since, including roles in such films as "Ali," "Road to Perdition," "Stranger Than Fiction," "Public Enemies" and, perhaps most recognizably, as the killer who provokes Gerard Butler's vengeance in "Law Abiding Citizen."
+His first film role was in "The Public Eye," starring Joe Pesci.
+He has worked semi-regularly since, including roles in such films as "Ali," "Road to Perdition," "Stranger Than Fiction," "Public Enemies" and, perhaps most recognizably, as the killer who provokes Gerard Butler's vengeance in "Law Abiding Citizen."